NuriaQueralt/covid19-epidemiology-ontology/README.md

 We re-used ontological terms and models as much as possible.
 Specifically we re-used:

-1) **Terms** from IDO for the infectious disease domain and from STATO, APOLLO\_SV and GENEPIO for epidemiology.
-We mapped the manually extracted list of terms to these ontological terms using ontology search engines such as Ontobee and OLS EBI.
+1) **Terms** from IDO for the infectious disease domain and from [STATO](http://www.obofoundry.org/ontology/stato.html), [APOLLO\_SV](http://www.obofoundry.org/ontology/apollo_sv.html) and [GENEPIO](http://www.obofoundry.org/ontology/genepio.html) for epidemiology.
+We mapped the manually extracted list of terms to these ontological terms using ontology search engines such as [Ontobee](http://www.ontobee.org/) and [Ontology Lookup Service - EBI](https://www.ebi.ac.uk/ols/index).
-2) **Quantitative Models** for quantitative data, specifically: our minimal model for clinical measurements presented at the ISMB/ECCB Bio-Ontologies COSI 2020; the SIO design pattern for measurements; the EJP RD Core model for patient registries data; and the Beat-COVID model for health data in the LUMC.
+2) **Quantitative Models** for quantitative data, specifically: our [minimal model for clinical measurements](https://github.com/NuriaQueralt/BioHackathon/tree/master/bh20-ontology-qt) presented at the ISMB/ECCB Bio-Ontologies COSI 2020; the [SIO design pattern for measurements](https://github.com/MaastrichtU-IDS/semanticscience/wiki/DP-Measurements); the [EJP RD Core model](https://github.com/ejp-rd-vp/CDE-semantic-model/blob/develop/images/rdf/sio-model/Annotated%20General%20model%20SIO.png) for patient registries data; and the [Beat-COVID model](https://repository.publisso.de/resource/frl%3A6424233) for health data in the LUMC.
-3) **Mortality Model** based on the GFO foundational ontology and Morbidity and Mortality data in databases for epidemiology research in Brazil.
+3) **Mortality Model** based on the GFO foundational ontology and Morbidity and Mortality data in databases for epidemiology research in Brazil [Santana F, Freitas F, Fernandes R, Medeiros Z, Schober D. Towards an ontological representation of morbidity and mortality in Description Logics.
+J Biomed Semantics.
+2012;3 Suppl 2(Suppl 2):S7. doi:10.1186/2041-1480-3-S2-S7](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3448531/).
-4) **Person-Patient Relationship Description** for biomedical research, specifically the GA4GH Phenopackets standard and the OMOP common data model.
+4) **Person-Patient Relationship Description** for biomedical research, specifically the [GA4GH Phenopackets standard](https://phenopackets-schema.readthedocs.io/en/v2/cohort.html) and the [OMOP common data model](https://link.springer.com/article/10.1007/s40273-020-00981-9/figures/1).

 ### Ontological model

 We developed a conceptual model for quantitative epidemiological data.
-This model is based on the [SIO Design Pattern for measurement](https://github.com/MaastrichtU-IDS/semanticscience/wiki/DP-Measurements) and the [EJP RD CDE Core model](https://github.com/ejp-rd-vp/CDE-semantic-model/blob/develop/images/rdf/sio-model/Annotated%20General%20model%20SIO.png).
+This model is based on the [minimal model for clinical measurements](https://github.com/NuriaQueralt/BioHackathon/tree/master/bh20-ontology-qt); the [SIO Design Pattern for measurement](https://github.com/MaastrichtU-IDS/semanticscience/wiki/DP-Measurements); the [EJP RD CDE Core model](https://github.com/ejp-rd-vp/CDE-semantic-model/blob/develop/images/rdf/sio-model/Annotated%20General%20model%20SIO.png); and the [Beat-COVID model](https://repository.publisso.de/resource/frl%3A6424233) for health data in the LUMC.

 In an outbreak, descriptive epidemiology or the calculation of different measures of frequency that depend on *person*, *time* and *space* parameters, where entities under study are populations or patients, is first applied to characterize and monitor it.
 A graphical representation of the model: